m-a-mohsen/cf-pokedex-app/README.md

 ## Overview

-"You’ve spent this Exercise learning about both primitive and complex data types.
-In the task for this Exercise, you'll use what you’ve learned to build the data set of your application in preparation for what you’ll be doing in the next Exercise.

-As mentioned before, you'll be building a Pokédex as an example application, listing Pokémon and information about them.
-If you need a refresher on the project, have a look at the Achievement 1 project brief.
-Later in this Achievement, you'll get the chance to build a similar application with a different type of data.

-Let’s build your repository!

-Directions

-1- Open the “scripts.js” file of your project and remove all existing code.
-You're going to set up your application from scratch.
-As you work on your project, don’t forget to regularly commit your changes on GitHub with meaningful commit messages and add comments to explain and document what your code does.
-(When you use a project from your portfolio for a job application, the recruiter will most likely take a look at the commit history of your project.
-They'll want to see that you know how to use Git and that you can write meaningful commit messages, as they're crucial when working in teams and on large projects.).

-2- Create a new variable called pokemonList and assign to it a blank array.
-This array contains Pokémon data to display in your application.

-3- Now, add several objects to the array.
-Each object represents one Pokémon and needs to have the same keys to avoid errors.
-Add at least the following three keys to each Pokémon object and make up a value for each of them: name (make this a string, e.g., "Bulbasaur"), height (this will be a number, e.g., 7) and types (make this an array of strings, e.g., ['grass', 'poison']).
-You can use Pokedex.org as a reference.
-Create at least three Pokémon objects in your pokemonList array.
+In the previous task, you created an array of Pokémon in a pokemonList variable.
+In this task, you’ll be asked to create a for loop to iterate over each object within that array.
+You’ll also practice using conditional statements.

+### Directions:

+#### Part 1

+Below the pokemonList array in your “scripts.js” file, create a for loop that iterates over each item in pokemonList:

+Use document.write() inside the loop’s code to write the Pokémon name on your website’s DOM.
+Use what you’ve learned about adding strings in JavaScript to write the Pokémon’s height next to its name, for example, “Bulbasaur (height: 7)”.

+#### Part 2

+You should now be able to open the “index.html” of your project in the browser and see a list of Pokémon appear.
+Work with the inspector and JavaScript console of your Developer Tools to see if there are any errors in your code.
+You can also use the Web Inspector to adjust your CSS and make things look nicer.

+#### Part 3

+Next, add code to highlight special Pokémon in your list.
+Be sure to keep adding comments to explain and document what your code does.
+Within the loop, add a conditional.
+The conditional should check if the height is above a certain value (you’re free to pick whatever value you want).
+If it is, add the note “Wow, that’s big!” to the output.
+Make sure you set up the conditional so that only one Pokémon has the label “Wow, that’s big!”
+It could, for example, look like this: “Bulbasaur (height: 7) - Wow, that’s big!”.
+For example, if you had the following array:

+Array displaying name, height and types for Bulbasaur, Charizard and Squirtle

+And the threshold value were 1.0, you'd get something like this:

+List with names and heights for Bulbasaur, Charizard and Squirtle

+#### Part 4
-4- Save the changes, then commit and push them to your GitHub repository.

-5- Submit the link to your GitHub repository here.
-Feel free to share additional thoughts or ask questions on your submissions page."
+Save the changes, then commit and push them to your GitHub repository.
+Submit the link to your GitHub repository here.
+Feel free to share additional thoughts or ask questions on your submission page.

 ### The challenge

-- Discuss JavaScript primitive and complex data types as well as how and why they're used.
-- Practice creating and adding data to arrays.
+- Practice JavaScript basics with conditionals and loops

 ### Screenshot